-Compensation for Roper's CEO is within the range for Roper's self-selected peers and high-performing chief executive officers of publicly traded companies.
+Compensation for Roper's CEO is within the range for Roper's selfselected peers and high-performing chief executive officers of publicly traded companies.
 Among private equity firms, compensation for Roper's CEO is below levels that would be expected for commensurate levels of performance.
-Further, we believe that compensation for our CEO has been reasonable and reflects the value created for shareholders over both the short and long-term.
+Further, we believe that compensation for our CEO has been reasonable and reflects the value created for shareholders over both the short- and long-term.

-In early 2022, the Compensation Committee reviewed Mr. Hunn's compensation compared to similarly situated CEOs and decided to maintain his salary and his annual bonus opportunity at \$1,000,000, and 200% of his base salary, respectively.
-The Committee did increase Mr. Hunn's total target direct compensation by 4.0%, with the increase allocated entirely to long-term equity compensation.
+In early 2023, the Compensation Committee reviewed Mr. Hunn's compensation compared to similarly situated CEOs and decided to maintain his salary and his annual bonus opportunity at \$1,000,000, and 200% of his base salary, respectively.
+The Committee maintained Mr. Hunn's total target direct compensation at the same level as 2022.